joela03/joela03/README.md

-- 👋 Hi, I’m @joela03.
+- 👋 Hi, I’m Joël.
 I'm a recent Mathematics graduate who is expanding his coding portfolio in order to pivot into tech.
 - 👀 I’m interested in all things Data (Analysis, Engineering and Science).
 I'm looking to apply what I learnt to aid education and psychology.
 - 🌱 I’m currently learning Python, Relational Database's and Machine Learning.
 - 📫 How to reach me: joelallencaliste@gmail.com